-The esgunpublish command retracts, or, upon specification, deletes a specified dataset.
+The esgunpublish command retracts, or, upon specification, deletes a specified dataset(s).
 The output of this command is either a success or failure message accompanied with the id of the dataset that was retracted.
 Exercise caution when deleting datasets as, if replicas have been made or if you will be republishing, you should retract rather than delete outright.
+There are three input methods for specifying input dataset(s).

-esgunpublish is used with the following syntax:
+For a single dataset esgunpublish is used with the following syntax: